 - Character templates

 - Template scenes

 Free Version: Part of the Creative Suite from Adobe.
 The special Performer Mode gives you the opportunity to use the Record and Stream options in the Adobe software completely free to create and record different scenes, see Free Adobe Character Animator Performer Mode Activation

 There are also a lot of free puppets available so you can concentrate on the animations.
-To learn the software, check out these 10 Tutorials to start with Adobe Character Animator.
+To learn the software, check out these 16 Adobe Character Animator Tutorials for Beginners.